ShoroukAziz/Beautify-Anki/README.md

 ---

+## 📥 Download
+Download the latest version from [Ankiweb]() or select a version manually from [here](https://github.com/my-Anki/Beautify-Anki/releases)

 ## ⚠️ Disclamer
 This is a beta version that has only been tested on Anki 2.1.22.
 It propably conflicts with other addons that does similar things.
 For feature request and bug report please post a [new issue](https://github.com/cjdduarte/Little_Anki/issues)

-## 📥 Download
-Download the latest version from [Ankiweb]() or select a version manually from [here](https://github.com/my-Anki/Beautify-Anki/releases)

-## ⚙️ Customization
+## ⚙️ Configuration and Customization
 Checkout the [addon's wiki](https://github.com/my-Anki/Beautify-Anki/wiki) for custmoization options

 ## 🙏 Acknowledgments